 Thanksgiving is probably the most artery-clogging holiday.
 And just because your holiday meal is vegetarian or vegan doesn’t necessarily mean it’s heart-healthy.
 Processed, sugary, salty and high-fat foods abound, even in the vegan world.
-So this holiday, follow these tips and be kind to your heart as well as to animals.
+So this holiday, follow these tips and be kind to your heart:

 1. Make smart substitutions for butter and cream